CheyenneMDavid/ForagingLink-API/README.md

   - django-phonenumber-field:
     - The django-phonenumber-field package simplifies handling phone numbers in Django applications by using Google’s phonenumbers library to validate and format phone numbers.
 The region is set to "GB" (ISO 3166-1 alpha-2 code), which you can read more about [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#GB)

+### Email Validation

+Email validation was implemented using the following resources:

+- **Django Documentation**:
+  For email validation using `EmailValidator`, based on Django’s [EmailField documentation](https://docs.djangoproject.com/en/stable/ref/models/fields/#emailfield), which provides built-in validation mechanisms for email formats.
+Although when referencing this in `course_registrations/models.py` I left off the "#emailfield" as part of the url because I was unable to make the link work within the maximum line length.

+- **RFC 5321**:
+  For email length limit guidance, based on the [RFC 5321 standard](https://www.rfc-editor.org/rfc/rfc5321), which defines the 254-character limit for email addresses commonly used across the web.

 ### Image Attribution: